cleanzr/record-linkage-tutorial/README.md

 Beidi Chen, PhD Student, Rice University http://rush.rice.edu/team.html

-Acknowledgements: We would like to thank Olivier Binette for identifying typos and improving the quality of this tutorial.
+Acknowledgements: We would like to thank Olivier Binette (PhD student, Duke University) for identifying typos and improving the quality of this tutorial.

 ## Abstract